gilch/drython/README.md

 ```

 Note the dictionary in the `s_eval` call.
-S-expressions have their own scope for delayed evaluation of `Symbol`s.
+s-expressions have their own scope for delayed evaluation of `Symbol`s.
-For a module-level S-expression, you might want to pass in the `globals()`,
+For a module-level s-expression, you might want to pass in the `globals()`,
 which will make them available as the equivalent symbol.
 ```Python
 >>> spam = 7